belthesar/belthesar.github.io/ccc/how_to_connect.md

 ## Joining the server

 While this screen would lead you to believe that you can click Connect to join the server, it appears it doesn't quite work this way.
-The first, and every other time that you join the server, you'll need to connect with the following steps:
+Instead, you will need to follow these steps in order to connect to the server:

 1. Open The Forest.
 2. Once the game has launched, and you're at the main menu, alt-tab out of the game.